-Within the yr generally known as 2020, PADI divers and ocean-lovers across the globe favored, commented, and shared on social media like by no means earlier than.
+Within the yr often known as 2020, PADI divers and ocean-lovers across the globe appreciated, commented, and shared on social media like by no means earlier than.
 The pandemic caused fairly a bit extra display time than regular.
-For people who have been disconnected from the ocean at occasions all year long, the PADI group was dedicated to offering as a lot of a connection to the underwater world as attainable.
+For people who have been disconnected from the ocean at occasions all year long, the PADI group was dedicated to offering as a lot of a connection to the underwater world as potential.

 Because of all of you, listed here are a few of PADI’s hottest photographs, movies, weblog articles, and podcast episodes of 2020.